 Matthew 20:25-28, ESV

-As the current world is with its limited resources, decay and death, it is impossible to fully eradicate selfishness and establish God’s kingdom of unselfishness universally.
-Selfishness is a natural instinct in our broken world.
+As the current world operates, with its limited resources, universal decay and death, it is impossible to eradicate selfishness and establish God’s kingdom of love universally.
+Selfishness through fear is an integral part of our world.
 Worldly authorities rule by the elementary principles of survival, selfish interest, fear and force under a paradigm of mortality and scarcity of resources.
 God’s kingdom rules by the higher principles of selflessness, love and service under a paradigm of immortality and abundance.
-These two systems don’t mix, because in our unsafe world of scarcity and death, one fearful, selfish or corrupt person is enough to destroy the movement of trust and love required for the ecosystem of unselfish service to work.
-Selfish survival is the major principle that drives and perpetuates the system of this world because of mortality, which is why the world is evil and in slavery, according to Scripture.
+These two systems don’t mix, because in our unsafe world of scarcity and death, one fearful, selfish or corrupt person is enough to destroy the movement of trust and love required for the ecosystem of unselfish service to work on a universal level.
+Selfish survival and fear of death is the core principle that drives everything in our world, which is why the world is evil and in slavery, according to Scripture.
 Unselfish care for others from a position of abundance is the motive that runs God’s kingdom.
-These two systems cannot blend, because in our mortal world, the system of fearless unselfishness will naturally (through natural selection) be destroyed and supplanted by the system of selfishness and fear of death.
-That is why Christians are called to be separate from the world—to think and operate differently and independently of the worldly system.
-Christians have, through faith in Christ and His resurrection and victory over death, the promise of eternal life and abundance, and are called to live unselfishly from this vantage point.
+These two systems cannot blend because mortal beings naturally do not think and operate as immortal beings.

 This is my testimony.
 What is yours?
 Feel free to share in the comment section below!